 This paper provides updated information about reproductive studies of southern bluefin tuna (SBT) being undertaken in Indonesia.
-The standard reproductive classification was used to assess the ovaries of 54 females collected by the Indonesian scientific observer and the port landing monitoring program in Benoa, Bali.
-Samples were collected in March from the scientific observer program (n=5 samples) and in September to December (n=49 samples) from the port landing monitoring program.
-All samples were caught in area 1 of CCSBT statistical area by Indonesian tuna longline vessels.
-The length of SBT caught ranged between 136 and 186 cm fork length (cm FL).
-Gonad samples were fixed in 10% buffered formalin and then embedded in paraffin and standard histological sections were prepared (cut to 5 μ m and stained with H&E).
+The standard reproductive classification was used to assess the ovaries of 254 females collected by the Indonesian scientific observer and the port landing monitoring program in Benoa, Bali.
+Samples were collected in 2017-2020 from the scientific observer and port landing monitoring program.
+All samples were by Indonesian tuna longline vessels.
+The length of SBT caught ranged between 134 and 194 cm fork length (cm FL).
+Gonad samples were fixed in 10% buffered formalin and then embedded in paraffin and standard histological sections were prepared (cut to 5 μm and stained with H&E).
 Histological sections were classified using criteria of southern bluefin tuna and south Pacific albacore tuna.
 All samples were classified as mature fish.
-The development class were identified as spawning, spawning capable, regressing-potentially reproductive, and regressed 1.
-Based on its reproductive activity, 30% of the small fish (<150 cm FL) were spawning.
+The development class were identified as spawning, spawning capable, regressing-potentially reproductive, regressed 1, regressed 2 and regenerating.
+Based on its reproductive activity, from 122 fish that were at spawning stage, 44% of them were small fish (<155 cm FL).
 Further ovary samples are required (and are currently being collected) from statistical areas 1 and 2 to further examine the reproductive activity of SBT.